hemz19-05/hemz19-05/README.md

 - 👋 Hi, I’m Hemz!
-- 👀 I’m interested in Data Science, AI and merging Healthcare with Tech.
+- 👀 I’m new to Data Science, AI and Tech.
-- 🌱 I’m currently learning everything Data Science
+- 🌱 I’m currently learning everything Data Science.
-- 💞️ I’m thrilled to collaborate on internships and interesting projects, if you have any opportunities, feel free to reach out to me!
+- 💞️ I’m interested in collaborating for projects and internships, if you have any opportunities, feel free to reach out to me!
 - 📫 How to reach me: Email me to hemakandivan@gmail.com
 - ⚡ Fun fact: I like painting, running, movies, travelling and exploring new culture.